QMA-hardness of Consistency of Local Density Matrices with Applications to Quantum Zero-Knowledge

-\begin{mainresult} All problems in $\QMA$ admit a zero-knowledge proof of quantum knowledge proof system and a statistical zero-knowledge proof of quantum knowledge argument system. \end{mainresult} We remark that using techniques for post-hoc delegation of quantum computation~\cite{FHM18}, our PoQ for \QMA{} may be understood as a \emph{proof-of-work} for quantum computations, since it could be used to convince a verifier that the prover has indeed created the {\em history state} of some pre-defined computation.
+\begin{application} All problems in $\QMA$ admit a zero-knowledge proof of quantum knowledge proof system and a statistical zero-knowledge proof of quantum knowledge argument system. \end{application} We remark that using techniques for post-hoc delegation of quantum computation~\cite{FHM18}, our PoQ for \QMA{} may be understood as a \emph{proof-of-work} for quantum computations, since it could be used to convince a verifier that the prover has indeed created the {\em history state} of some pre-defined computation.
 This is very relevant in the scenario of testing small-scale quantum computers in the most adversarial model possible: the zero-knowledge property ensures that the verifier learns nothing but the truth of the statement, while the PoQ property means that the prover has indeed prepared a ground state with the given properties.
 Comparatively, all currently known protocols either make assumptions on the devices, or certify only the answer of the computation, but not the knowledge of the prover.